autocore-ai/AutowareAuto/docs/contributors_guide/writing-documentation.md

     @image html images/foo.png "image caption"

 This way of including ensures that doxygen fails if it cannot find the image.
+Optionally, one can set e.g. the width of the image in the output in absolute or relative size to prevent a large image from disrupting the reading flow:

+    @image html images/foo.png "image caption" width=1000px
+    @image html images/foo.png "image caption" width=50%

 ## Integrating a new document